 - R1.
-The EAC recommends that, in the context of the ongoing OCP and Zoning Bylaw Reviews, staff be directed to develop proposals to: - (a) give greater and more explicit priority to tree preservation in the requirements set by zoning and planning regulations across all Development Permit Areas. - (b) give more explicit attention to tree preservation and canopy enhancement in the procedures governing the application of planning and zoning requirements.
+The EAC recommends that, in the context of the ongoing OCP and Zoning Bylaw Reviews, staff be directed to develop proposals to: - (a) Give greater and more explicit priority to tree preservation in the requirements set by zoning and planning regulations across all Development Permit Areas. - (b) Give more explicit attention to tree preservation and canopy enhancement in the procedures governing the application of planning and zoning requirements.
 This could be achieved by amending Planning Procedures Bylaw 2234 to require mandatory consideration -- and written record -- of implications for tree protection and canopy enhancement in all relevant Advisory Design Panel and Planning Department deliberations, decisions and recommendations to Council.

-• Urban Forest Management Plan/OCP Review/Canopy Recovery Targets/Trees on Railway Lands

-The goal of an Urban Forest Management Plan(UFMP) was identified in OCP 2017 (Section 20.2) as a short-term priority to be completed in 1 to 2 years.
-The process of developing such a plan had actually been launched in June 2015: the published report of a consultant-led workshop at that time is very instructive on the benefits of urban trees, the distribution of our current tree canopy, and strong public support for policies and laws to increase canopy; and it proposed a target of 27% canopy coverage for White Rock by 2045.
-Since 2015 however, no further work to develop a UFMP appears to have been done, and completing the exercise was identified as only a "low priority" in Council's recent update of its Strategic Priorities for 2021-22.
+R1 adopted by EAC Nov 19, 2020 - Urban Forest Management Plan/OCP Review/Canopy Recovery Targets/Trees on Railway Lands The goal of an Urban Forest Management Plan (UFMP) was identified in OCP 2017 (Section 20.2) as a short-term priority to be completed in 1 to 2 years.
+The process of developing such a plan had actually been launched in June 2015: the published report of a consultant-led workshop at that time is very instructive on the benefits of urban trees, the distribution of our current tree canopy, and strong public support for policies and laws to increase canopy; and it proposes a target of 27% canopy coverage for White Rock by 2045.
+Since 2015 however, no further work to develop a UFMP appears to have been done.
+Considering the heavy demands of resuming a conventional standalone UFMP strategy exercise, and given resource strains in the wake of COVID 19, the basic elements of a UFMP could rather be incorporated into the conclusions of the ongoing OCP Review on Greening the City.
+Finally, in light of concerns about past actions affecting trees on federally regulated railway lands within City boundaries, the Committee encourages steps to promote the protection of trees and enhancement of tree canopy on such lands in the future.
+Against this background,